Published on October 4th, 2019 | by Zachary Shahan0

 October 4th, 2019 by Zachary Shahan

 To kick off this article, I’ll make an important note: this is not about Tesla stock.
-Because of how much Tesla short sellers insert themselves into discussions of Tesla [TSLA], and how long and deep the battles of logic & math are between those short sellers and Tesla shareholders (of which I am one), some people assume that every discussion of Tesla sales is about the stock.
+Because of how much Tesla short sellers insert themselves into discussions of Tesla [TSLA], and how long and deep the battles of logic & math are between those short sellers and Tesla shareholders (of whom I am one), some people assume that every discussion of Tesla sales is about the stock.
 Perhaps many people assume that, but, no, young Jedi, not everything is about the stock.
 The stock is just a sideshow.
 Now let’s get on to the story.

 But Tesla is doing it.